 The USAT Liberty Wreck lies less than 50m from shore and can also be snorkeled.
 Coral Garden, Drop-off, and Seraya are mostly macro dive sites.
 Here you can sight two-spotted lionfish, moray eels, ribbon eels, rock groupers at cleaning stations, nudibranch, pygmy seahorse and sometimes even harlequin shrimps.
 We also regularly spot reef sharks like the blacktips or whitetips here.

 Torpedoed by a Japanese submarine during World War II and further broken up by the 1963 eruption of Mt.
-Agung, this 125-meter wreck now rests in 9m depth.
+Agung, the USAT Liberty Wreck now lies less than 50m from shore and can also be snorkeled.
+It starts at 4 meters depths and the deepest part goes to 28 meters.
+Due to its shallow depth, the Liberty is an amazing opportunity for beginners and snorkelers to explore an underwater wreck.
 Encrusted with coral, the USAT Liberty features visible guns, boilers, toilets, and anchor chain and hosts numerous species of fish, wonderful sea fans and sponges.

 Marine life is extremely rich around and in the Bali wreck.
 Big potato groupers live at the wreck.
 Garden eels have colonized the shallow parts.
 A gigantic swirl of jack fish can usually be seen on top of the Liberty shipwreck.
 King barracudas are also often seen here along with a wealth of macro life, like frogfish, ornate ghost pipefish, nudibranchs.
 Also, for the macro lover we can find the rare pygmy seahorse here.
 Despite this diversity, the USAT Liberty shipwreck remains best known for the school of bumphead parrotfish that sleep inside its hull at night.
 It is definitely worth diving this site after sunset or in the very early morning when dive conditions are usually the best.

 Diving here, we swim through and around the wreck, discovering new landscape each time we change direction!
 The Liberty ship wreck dive site suits snorkelers, beginners and experienced divers.
 It is often used as our 3rd or the 4th dive for the SSI or PADI Open Water Diver Course.